Father · Son · Holy Spirit

 +

-DAY 3Lament prayer: Read Psalm 22 then write your own lament following the 5-movement pattern (Address, Complaint, Trust, Petition, Praise).
+DAY 3Lament prayer: read Psalm 22, then write your own lament following the 5-movement pattern (Address, Complaint, Trust, Petition, Praise).
 Be entirely honest.
 Bring your real pain to God.

 DAY 4Intercession: Make a list of 5–10 people you love.
-Pray specifically for each one — not generically ("bless them") but specifically for one thing you know they need.
-Pray for 2 minutes per person.
+Pray specifically for each — not generically ("bless them") but specifically for one thing you know they need.
+Pray 2 minutes per person.

 WEEK 7Worship as a Lifestyle — Beyond Sunday Morning